OlivierLDff/QtIosCMake/README.md

 `DISTRIBUTION_METHOD` can be overwritten at configure time by specifying a `-DQT_IOS_DISTRIBUTION_METHOD="ad-hoc"` for example.

+**ITS_ENCRYPTION_EXPORT_COMPLIANCE_CODE**

+The export compliance code provided by App Store Connect for apps that require it.
+This will add a key [ITSEncryptionExportComplianceCode](https://developer.apple.com/documentation/bundleresources/information_property_list/itsencryptionexportcompliancecode) in Info.plist.

+If not provided (means you don't need it), it will create a key [ITSAppUsesNonExemptEncryption](https://help.apple.com/xcode/mac/current/#/dev0dc15d044) to false.

+This is required by Apple Connect.
+If this key doesn't exist in your Info.plist, you will need to fix this in Apple TestFlight website when uploading the IPA.

 **VERBOSE**

 Print all debug information.
 Usefull to check if configuration is ok.